|

 2) Arranged by Arnaldo and played by Mutantes.

-‘Build Up’ was created as a soundtrack
+‘Build Up’ was created as

-for Rodhia’s event ‘Build Up Electronic
+a soundtrack for Rodhia’s event ‘Build Up

-Fashion Show’, an important fashion show of those
+Electronic Fashion Show’, an important fashion

-days called Fenit (Textile Industry International Fair).
+show of those days called Fenit (Textile Industry International

-‘Sucesso, aqui vou eu’ (‘success here
+Rita: ‘Sucesso, aqui vou eu’ (‘success

-I go’ or ‘Build Up’) and ‘Macarrão
+here I go’ or ‘Build Up’) and ‘Macarrão

 com Linguiça e Pimentão’ (‘pasta